JiarongGu/redux-sink/README.md

 ```

 {% hint style="info" %}
-Use state or effect to update sink value in component like example above. both behave the same as redux dispatch when use in component
+Use state or effect to update sink value in a component like an example above. both behave the same as redux dispatch when using in component
 {% endhint %}

-use sinking with out decorator
+use sinking without the decorator

 ```jsx
 import { sinking } from 'redux-sink';